-It is moreover quite certain, as we showed above, that it is in Catholicism alone that all that may still remain of the traditional spirit in the West has been preserved; but does this mean that in Catholicism at least one can speak of an integral conservation of tradition completely untainted by the modern spirit?
-Unfortunately this does not appear to be the case; or, more precisely, if the deposit of tradition has remained intact, which is in itself much, it is doubtful whether its deeper meaning is fully understood, even by a restricted elite, which, if it existed, would doubtless show itself either in action or in influence, neither of which, in fact, is anywhere to be seen.
-Most probably therefore there is only what might be termed a preservation of the tradition in a latent state, in which state it is always possible for those who are capable of it to rediscover its meaning, even though no one may be fully aware of it at the present time; moreover, outside the religious domain, scattered here and there in the Western world, there are also many signs or symbols descended from ancient traditional doctrines and preserved without being understood.
-In such cases, contact with the fully living traditional spirit is necessary to awaken what has thus fallen into a kind of sleep, and to restore the lost understanding; and, be it said once more, it is mainly in this respect that the West will require help from the East if it is to recover knowledge of its own tradition.
+It is moreover quite certain, as we showed above, that it is in Catholicism alone that all that may still remain of the traditional spirit in the West has been preserved; but does this mean that in Catholicism at least one can speak of complete preservation of the tradition, quite untainted by the modern outlook?
+Unfortunately this does not appear to be the case; or, more strictly speaking, if the home of the tradition has remained intact, which is in itself much, it is very doubtful whether its deeper meaning is still fully understood, even by a small elect, whose existence would certainly be manifested by action, or rather by an influence, which, in fact, is nowhere discernible.
+Most probably, therefore, there is only what might be termed a preservation of the tradition in a latent state, in which state it is always possible for those who are capable of it to recover its meaning, even though nobody were at present fully conscious of it; moreover, outside the religious domain, scattered here and there in the Western world, there are also many signs or symbols descended from ancient traditional doctrines and preserved without being understood.
+In such cases, contact with the fully living traditional spirit is necessary to awaken what has thus fallen into a kind of sleep, and to restore the lost understanding; and, be it said once more, it is mainly in this direction that the West will require help from the East if it is to recover knowledge of its own tradition.